 There are a lot of pests that directly harm plants, and then there are ants.
 Ants can be quite beneficial to your garden, aerating the soil and improving drainage.

-They even kill many common pests and eat fungus that infects plants.
+Does neem oil kill ants?
+The answer is yes, they even kill many common pests and eat fungus that infects plants.
 But ants can also be highly problematic, with a few species feeding on the leaves themselves.